-

 Sicco Verwer, Azqa Nadeem, Christian Hammerschmidt, Laurens Bliek, Abdullah Al-Dujaili, Una-May O'Reilly

-Artificial Intelligence and Security (AISec), 2020.Training classifiers that are robust against adversarially modified examples is becoming increasingly important in practice.
+Artificial Intelligence and Security (AISec) @ CCS, 2020.Training classifiers that are robust against adversarially modified examples is becoming increasingly important in practice.
 In the field of malware detection, adversaries modify malicious binary files to seem benign while preserving their malicious behavior.
 We report on the results of a recently held robust malware detection challenge.
 There were two tracks in which teams could participate: the attack track asked for adversarially modified malware samples and the defense track asked for trained neural network classifiers that are robust to such modifications.
 The teams were unaware of the attacks/defenses they had to detect/evade.
 Although only 9 teams participated, this unique setting...

 -